-Healthy Creamy Pasta Salad with tomatoes, herbs, peas, and lemony, creamy dressing.
-My go-to vegetarian pasta salad takes 30 minutes to make and is perfect for entertaining.
+Healthy Pasta Salad with tomatoes, herbs, peas, and lemony, creamy dressing.
+My go-to pasta salad recipe that takes 30 minutes to make and is perfect for entertaining.

 Why You'll Love this Healthy Creamy Pasta Salad: